Frances Payne Bolton School of Nursing Undergraduate Degree Requirements

 - For all courses specifically required for the major in nursing, a minimum grade of C.

-Note that most Nursing students will complete NURS 320 Theoretical and Evidence Bases for Best Practice in Nursing to fulfill the SAGES Departmental Seminar requirement and will complete NURS 373 Global Health Practicum to fulfill the SAGES Senior Capstone requirement.
-Also, most Nursing students will complete NURS 277 upon matriculation to count as a half-semester of Physical Education credit; this course may be used again two years later for a second half-semester of Physical Education credit.
+Note that most Nursing students will complete NURS 320 Theoretical and Evidence Bases for Best Practice in Nursing to fulfill the SAGES Departmental Seminar requirement and will complete NURS 373 Population Health Practicum to fulfill the SAGES Senior Capstone requirement.
+Also, most Nursing students will complete NURS 277 BCLS and First Aid for Health Care Providers upon matriculation to count as a half-semester of Physical Education credit; this course may be used again two years later for a second half-semester of Physical Education credit.

 General Education Requirements of the Frances Payne Bolton School of Nursing (minimum of ten 3- or 4-credit-hour courses, totaling at least 30 credit-hours)